EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Observations

 \subsubsection{The Low Resolution Imaging Spectrometer (LRIS)}

-We performed observations using LRIS \citep{lris}, mounted in the Keck I telescope, to acquire spectroscopy on 2025-10-22.
+We performed observations using LRIS \citep{lris}, mounted in the Keck I telescope, to acquire spectroscopy on 2025-10-22 (PI: Y.J.
+Qin).
 We utilized the 400/8500 red grating and the long 1.0`` slit, with blue grism 400/3400.
 We then processed these data using \texttt{lpipe} \citep{lpipe}.